Pricing starts with the first system and the scope around it.

-We scope pricing around the workflow you need first, the document and approval load around it, and the deployment support required to put it into production.
+We scope pricing around the first system or package you want to put into use, the operational load around it, and the rollout support required to run it well.

 Plans